freeverseio/laos-apis-v2/bridgeless-minting-indexer.md

 A minimal LAOS Bridgeless Minting Indexer consists of:
 * An indexer for [LAOS Mainnet](https://chainlist.org/chain/6283) and optionally for [LAOS Sigma Testnet](https://chainlist.org/chain/62850).
 * Any number of indexers for EVM *ownership* chains (Ethereum, Polygon, etc.) to be scaled via Bridgeless Minting.
+* The API that merges information from both types of indexers.

 The following folders are relevant:
 - [laos-indexer](./laos-indexer): core service that indexes LAOS Mainnet and LAOS Testnet.